ericwbailey/ericwbailey.website/source/writing/the-case-for-adding-validation-state-to-your-design-tokens.md

 Naming things is hard.

-One way to go about naming things is via topology, the practice of classifying things by way of their characteristics.
+One way to go about naming things is via topology, the practice of classifying things by way of their visual characteristics.
 It is a subtle art.

 Topology is a good approach for the naming of [design tokens](https://css-tricks.com/what-are-design-tokens/).
 Unfortunately, in the context design token name creation we are burdened by [the tyranny of category](https://scottberkun.com/2012/the-tyranny-of-category/).
 It demands distilling everything down to a single word, and consequently, a linear order.